caterinatasinato/excel-projects/inferential-statistics/README.md

-# Data Generation and Analysis for Luggnagg Population
+# Data Generation for Luggnagg Population

 Welcome to the repository for the Data Generation and Analysis for the population of Luggnagg.
 This project involves creating a dataset, performing data manipulations, and conducting statistical analyses using Excel.
 Below, you will find a detailed overview of the project, instructions on how to use the provided Excel file, and explanations of the analysis conducted.